Adobe-Marketing-Cloud/Summit2018/exercise3/README.md

 ## Interpreting The Results

 Once the scoring operation has completed you will be presented with a summary of the results as a segmentation chart.
-The propensity value represents the probablity that this specific user will purchase the Osprey Atmos 65 AG Pack.
+The propensity value represents the probability that this specific user will purchase the Osprey Atmos 65 AG Pack.

 | Summary | Propensity |
 |:------|:------|